rfeinman/pyBPL/README.md

 ```
 Optionally, you may add the integer parameter `--ns=<int>` to specify how many
 strokes you would like the generated character type to have.
-NOTE: this script needs to be updated - not operational right now!

 ## Status Notes